common name: ladybirds, lady beetles, ladybugs [of Florida]

 (b) Innocuous Species - Feeding on Mildews

 Ladybirds of the tribe Halyziini (of the subfamily Coccinellinae) feed on fungal growths (mildews) on the leaves of plants.
-In Florida, this tribe is represented only by the West Indian Psyllobora nana Mulsant which has invaded the extreme south of Florida, and by the widespread Psyllobora parvinotata Casey which also occupies coastal areas as far west as Louisiana.
+In Florida, this tribe is represented by the West Indian Psyllobora nana Mulsant and Psyllobora schwarzi Chapin which have invaded the extreme south of Florida, and by the widespread Psyllobora parvinotata Casey which also occupies coastal areas as far west as Louisiana.

 (c) Predatory Species - Feeding on Mites